 So according to Mac the "only good Injun" is one who bows down to the god and

 religion of his immensely superior white masters.
-He is sure to become the Poet
+Mac is a lock to become the Poet

 Laureate of the KKK, unless Salemi beats him to it.

 Mac concluded his white supremacist revision of history by calling "Cristobal

 Colon" the "liberator" of the Americas from the "darkness of pagan oppression

 and internicean [sic] genocide."
 Yes, how absolutely wonderful and liberating it

 was to replace pagan genocide with much more effective "Christian" genocide!
 The

 good Lord must be immensely pleased!
 Praise Christ and pass the communion

 Whether "The Swallows of La Cienega" is a beautiful love poem is a matter of